sukesh-ak/setup-mosquitto-with-docker/README.md

 # login interactively into the mqtt container
 sudo docker exec -it <container-id> sh

+# In order to edit file as root
+chown :root /mosquitto/config/pwfile

 # Create new password file and add user and it will prompt for password
 mosquitto_passwd -c /mosquitto/config/pwfile user1